 The provisional tax system contains many complexities and mistakes or oversight of these can be very costly both in terms of time and money.
-One aspect of these complexities came to light earlier in 2022 when SARS imposed penalties on the late submission of tax returns by taxpayers who utilised the special tax submission deadline applicable to “provisional taxpayers” whereas SARS asserted that they were in fact, not provisional taxpayers.
-Apart from the fundamental question of who/what is a “provisional taxpayer”, there are also numerous other areas of the legislation that cause confusion and costly errors by taxpayers, such as the penalties for underestimating taxable income, penalties and interest on underpayment of provisional tax and making sure that you pay the correct amount of provisional tax without having to obtain a refund from SARS.
+One aspect of these complexities came to light when SARS imposed penalties on the late submission of tax returns by taxpayers who utilised the special tax submission deadline applicable to “provisional taxpayers” whereas SARS asserted that they were in fact, not provisional taxpayers.

-The recordings will equip tax practitioners and business owners to manage their provisional tax obligations in the most tax-efficient manner.
+This short course will equip tax practitioners and business owners to manage their provisional tax obligations in the most tax-efficient manner.

-Recording 1: Current Issues in Provisional Tax
+Part 1: Current Issues in Provisional Tax

 • Who is a "provisional taxpayer"?